Big-Life-Lab/pbl-planning-tool-documentation/vignettes/README.md

 - Make sure you have [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) downloaded to your computer
 - Download this project
 - Unzip the folder on your computer
-- Open PBL-Planning-Tool---Applications-Vignettes.Rproj in your RStudio console
+- Open `PBL-Planning-Tool-Case-Examples.Rproj` in your RStudio console